Frequently Asked Questions

 - Holding public office as Governor, Lieutenant Governor, a Cabinet officer, Clerk of Court, or judge.

-If none of these apply to your husband, there are other conditions which allow exemption from jury service if requested:
+If none of these apply to your husband, there are other conditions that allow exemption from jury service if requested:

 - Expectant mothers or parents who are not employed full-time and have custody of a child under the age of 6.